 Step 6: Page Titles & Meta Descriptions

-One of the most important ranking factors in 2021 is Page Title Tags.
+One of the most important ranking factors is Page Title Tags.
 They go hand in hand with Meta Descriptions.

 These are the titles and descriptions that appear in search results when you make a search.